Best Overall: 2000 Tom Brady Bowman Chrome RC #236

 The 1996 Topps Chrome Kobe Bryant rookie card was always going to make the list.

-Not only is it an absolutely gorgeous card, it should be an ROI beast over the next few years.
+Not only is it an absolutely gorgeous card, but it should also be an ROI beast over the next few years.

 The potential value is also influenced by his untimely death in January 2020.